COMING IN AUGUST!

-Global Café will host three immigrant/refugee food entrepreneurs cooking and selling food from a common space.
-Global Café will offer an eclectic mix of affordably priced cuisines from different countries cooked by three immigrant/refugee food entrepreneurs and their staff.
-The three food concepts may evolve over time into cuisine from different countries, especially (and hopefully) if a country concepts becomes successful enough to leave and stand on its own.
-Our mission will be all about the entrepreneurs' success, whether within or outside our walls.
+The three food concepts may evolve over time into cuisine from different countries, especially (and hopefully) if a country concept becomes successful enough to leave and stand on its own.
+Our mission is all about the entrepreneurs' success, whether within or outside our walls.

 The Crosstown neighborhood is home to a very diverse population representing many different countries.
 Global Café aims to be a gathering place to bring together guests from all different walks of life interested in learning more about different cultures and enjoying wonderful ethnic food.

-Global Café will be managed by Juan Viramontes, a talented chef who immigrated to California from Mexico with his family when he was a child and who is relocating to Memphis for Global Café.
+Global Café is managed by Juan Viramontes, a talented chef who immigrated to California from Mexico with his family when he was a child and who recently relocated to Memphis for Global Café.

-Global Café will be open for lunch and dinner and will provide takeaway and catering options.
+Global Café is open for lunch and dinner and provides takeaway and catering options.

 Global Café, 1350 Concourse Ave, Suite 157, Memphis, Tennessee